-An interesting element is the introduction by the French senate in 2022 of the obligation for newly-qualified doctors to take an oath that focuses on scientific integrity in their future career [59].
+An interesting element is the introduction by the French senate in 2022 of the obligation for newly promoted doctors to take an oath that focusses on scientific integrity in their future career [45].

-Germany
+• Germany

-Civil Clauses exist in more than 70 universities and research institutions [24].
-Civilian and military research is separated, military research is performed in special research institutes such as the Fraunhofer Society [60], while civilian research is performed at universities and research centers like DESY [8], GSI [61] or KIT [62].
-Despite this, the federal Bavarian state has approved a law in 2024 which pushes universities to cooperate with the army and explicitly excludes any Civil Clause [63].
+In more than 70 universities and research institutions civil clauses exist [24].
+Civilian and military research is separated, military research is performed in special research institutes like Fraunhofer [46], while civilian research is performed at universities and research centers like DESY [8] or KIT [47].
+Despite this, the federal Bavarian state has launched a law in 2024 which pushes universities to cooperate with the army and explicitly excludes any Civil Clause [48].

-Greece
+• Greece

-In Greece, researchers also have the freedom to choose their field, but there is no clear separation between civilian and military research, and researchers can receive funding for both [64].
+In Greece, researchers also have the freedom to choose their field, but there is no clear separation between civilian and military research, and researchers can receive funding for both [49].

-Israel
+• Israel

-In Israel military and civilian research is conducted at public universities, as shown by examples from Tel Aviv University [65] and the Technion [66].
+In Israel military and civilian research is conducted at public universities, as examples from Tel Aviv [50] and Technion [51] university show.

-Italy
+• Italy

 In Italy, there is a distinction between basic research and military research, which are carried out by different institutions.
-However, there is no Civil Clause in Italy [67].
+There is no Civil Clause in Italy [52].